-The front axle area on the indicator diagram will light up when you move the control lever to the 4WD position and the front axle will engage.
+The front axle area on the indicator diagram will light when you move the control lever to the 4WD position and the front axle is engaged.

-Some delay between lever movement and indicator light is normal.
-If the front axle indicator does not turn off immediately after turning off the 4WD, have your dealer check the system.
+Some delay between lever movement and indicator illumination is normal.
+If the front axle indicator does not go out immediately after disengaging all-wheel drive, have the system checked by your dealer.

 The indicator next to the lever shows that the transfer case is set to the following positions:

-2-wheel drive on rear wheels (2H): These are the driving positions for most street and highway driving.
+2-wheel drive on the rear wheels (2H): These are the positions for driving in most cases on streets and highways.

 The front axle is not connected in this case.

-4-wheel drive (4H): This position engages the front axle to help steer the vehicle.
+4-wheel drive (4H): This position engages the front axle to assist in vehicle steering.

 Use 4H when you need extra grip, on wet or icy roads or in most off-road situations.